Iskandar of Johor: Public responses and follow ups

 A bill was passed by both the Dewan Rakyat and Dewan Negara on 19 and 20 January 1993 respectively.
-The bill, which proposed to remove legal immunity was approved by six out of nine sultans—but saw stiff opposition from three, two of which included Ismail Petra, the Sultan of Kelantan and the Sultan Iskandar himself.
+The bill, which proposed to remove legal immunity was approved by six out of nine sultans–but saw stiff opposition from three, two of which included Sultan Ismail Petra of Kelantan and Sultan Iskandar himself.
 Sultan Iskandar took up the initiative to obtain more royal support to stall the implementation of the proposed bill.
 The bill, which proposed to strip rulers and members of the royal families of legal immunity, would make them prosecutable by the law in any cases of proven criminal wrongdoings.

-Sultan Iskandar organised a rally which was to be held outside the palace with the aim of garnering public support to stall the bill's implementation.
-However, this was cancelled after intense pressure from the government.
+Sultan Iskandar organised a rally which was to be held outside his palace on 8 January 1993 with the aim of garnering public support to stall the bill's implementation.
+However, after intense pressure from the government, the rally was cancelled on 3 January.
 A report made during the rally quoted Sultan Iskandar calling upon all local civil servants to boycott state and federal functions in a show of support for his motion.
 Meanwhile, the federal government continued to pressure the rulers into assenting to the bills, which they did after several revisions of the bill were made by the government.
 Following which, the proposed bill was enshrined into the Federal Constitution in March 1993.

 The bill allowed rulers who violated the laws to be prosecuted, while the Sedition Act of 1948 was also amended to allow public criticism of the rulers.
-A special court was created–presided by the Lord President of the Federal Court–to empower and prosecute members of the rulers and immediate members of the royal household.
+A special court was created –presided by the Lord President of the Federal Court– to empower and prosecute members of the rulers and immediate members of the royal household.

 Aftermath

-Sultan Iskandar and his family members were not prosecuted for their past violations of the law on grounds that the royal immunity was still applicable when the incidences occurred.
+Sultan Iskandar and his family members were not prosecuted for their past violations of the law on grounds that the royal immunity was still applicable when those incidents occurred.
 Nevertheless, shortly after the incident, Sultan Iskandar was prompted to take steps to rehabilitate his public image, which was more or less tarnished by the incident.
-In a public speech shortly after the episode, the Sultan was noted to have toned down somewhat on his hardline image and appeared to be somewhat more humble, appealing to Johoreans to maintain their loyalty to him.
+In a public speech shortly after the episode, the Sultan was noted to have somewhat toned down his hardline image and appeared to be somewhat more humble, appealing to Johoreans to maintain their loyalty to him.

-The Gomez incident also led to a review and proposal by the Federal Government in August 1993 to disband the Johor Military Force (JMF).
-However, the bill to disband the JMF was subsequently repealed by parliament.
+The Gomez incident also led to a review and proposal by the Federal Government in December 1992 to disband the Johor Military Forces (JMF), which was agreed to by the State Government of Johor in August 1993.
+This led to the tabling of a disbandment bill in the parliament on 4 July 1994.
+However, the bill was withdrawn from parliament two days later.